Tsing Ma Bridge: Ship impact protection

 The rock seawalls around the base of each bridge tower are capable of halting a 220,000 tonne ship moving at eight knots.

 Tourism

 The Tsing Ma Bridge has become a scenic spot as well as a landmark.
-There is a visitor centre, the Lantau Link Visitor Centre and Viewing Platform, located at the northwest corner of Tsing Yi Island, near the bridge's Tsing Yi end.
+There is a visitor centre, the Lantau Link Visitors Centre and Viewing Platform, located at the northwest corner of Tsing Yi Island, near the bridge's Tsing Yi end.
 From the Scenery Viewing Platform, one can also see the Ting Kau Bridge and Kap Shui Mun Bridge.
 The bridge can also be seen from the Airport Core Programme Exhibition Centre located about 2 km north of the bridge.

+You can also get a great view of the bridge at several points during the Tsing Yi Nature Trails hike, which can be easily accessed by several buses.